Hootrix/go-mouse-keeper/README.md

 go install github.com/Hootrix/go-mouse-keeper/cmd/mouse-keeper@latest
 ```

-After installation, simply run `go-mouse-keeper` in your terminal to start the program.
+After installation, simply run `mouse-keeper` in your terminal to start the program.

 ### Option 2: Install from Source